Table of Contents

 However, these claims are not accepted unequivocally.
 On the other hand, there are studies which reveal that mitochondrial DNA mutation bulk might be quite stationary and stagnant in an individual’s lifetime and might, in fact, not be affected by the production of reactive oxygen species and free radical molecules.

 There is also the presence of seemingly contradictory evidence to suggest perhaps, the radical oxygen species might, in fact, prolong the lifespan.
 They are postulated to bring about the same by triggering survival in response to physiological stress.
-Free radicals may increase in parallel to mitochondrial attempts to maintain survival.
+Free radicals may increase in parallel with mitochondrial attempts to maintain survival.

 Regeneration mistakes in mitochondrial DNA